Overview of Multiple Sclerosis (MS)

 - IV Therapy

-We can inform you in more detail about our approach and hopefully instill some hope that this condition can be treated, rather than just abated with drugs that will decrease your inflammatory reactions but not stop the march forward that this condition often results in.
+We can inform you in more detail about our approach and hopefully instill some hope that this condition can be managed, rather than just abated with drugs that will decrease your inflammatory reactions but not stop the march forward that this condition often results in.

 If we fill our hours with regrets of yesterday and with worries of tomorrow, we have no today in which to enjoy our existence.
 Seize the day, and take control of your health and life.
 How you are going to live those tomorrows will depend on how you act and choose today. - George Allibone M.D.